 e.
 Other Printed Items.
 Several products using the University identity system can be ordered through the Printing Department, General Stores, or Document Services Centers.
 Purchasing and printing in large quantities allows all University units to share in the lowest cost.
 Products include folders, report covers, and preprinted brochures.
 A complete list and examples are available on the identity web site (www.uiowa.edu/graphics).

-Colleges, departments, centers, and institutes wishing to create a new logo should first contact the Director of University Marketing and Media Production, University Communication and Marketing.
+Colleges, departments, centers, and institutes wishing to create a new logo should first contact the Office of Strategic Communication.
 Logos must be created using a professional designer and receive approval from the Graphic Identity Committee prior to use.
 Designs must coordinate graphically with the UI graphic identity system and must be legible (must reduce to a small size, must translate visually in a web format, and must be able to be reproduced in one color).

 b.
 UI Health Care.
 University of Iowa Health Care's graphic identity system is a subbrand of The University of Iowa's system.
 All communications from the Roy J. and Lucille A. Carver College of Medicine and The University of Iowa Hospitals and Clinics should comply with the UI Health Care identity system.
 University of Iowa Health Care Marketing and Communications manages the identity system and reviews communications materials to ensure that the specifications and the general intent of the identity system are followed.